-Between commercial advertisements, magazines, and hearsay, women often fall victim to misconceptions and myths related to health, fitness, and weight loss, many of which don’t ever seem to go away in spite of science proving them wrong.
+Between commercial advertisements, magazines and general hearsay, a lot of women fall victim to misconceptions and myths related to health, fitness and weight loss, many of which don’t ever seem to go away in spite of science proving them wrong.
 While a lot of them are based on personal biases, preferences or longstanding beliefs, some are more concrete, having a bit of truth surrounding them.
 Here are a few common myths about exercise and diet worth debunking.

 1. Women who train with weights will develop large muscles.

 This myth is not only absurd but also a real obstacle for those women wishing to lose weight and get a sleek, strong and sculpted figure.
 Due to insufficient testosterone production, most women are genetically incapable of developing large muscles without some form of supplementation, which is a common practice in the sport of bodybuilding.